radcamp/radcamp.github.io/AF-Biota/01_cluster_basics.md

 $ pwd
 /home/<username>
 ```
 `pwd` stands for **"print working directory"**, which literally means "where am I now in this filesystem".
-Just like with windows or mac, when you open a new terminal the command line will start you out in your "home" directory.
+Just like when you open a file browser with windows or mac, when you open a new terminal the command line will start you out in your "home" directory.
 Ok, now we know where we are, lets take a look at what's in this directory:

 ```
 $ ls

 ```

-`ls` stands for **"list"** and in our home directory there is **not much it appears!** This is okay, because you just got a brand new account, so you won't expect to have anything there.
+`ls` stands for **"list"** and in our home directory there is **not much, it appears!** In fact right now there is nothing.
+This is okay, because you just got a brand new account, so you won't expect to have anything there.
 Throughout the workshop we will be adding files and directories and by the time we're done, not only will you have a bunch of experience with RAD-Seq analysis, but you'll also have a ***ton*** of stuff in your home directory.
 We can start out by adding the first directory for this workshop:

 ```
 $ mkdir ipyrad-workshop
 ```

-`mkdir` stands for **"make directory"**, and unlike the other two commands this command takes one "argument".
+`mkdir` stands for **"make directory"**, and unlike the other two commands, this command takes one "argument".
 This argument is the name of the directory you wish to create, so here we direct mkdir to create a new directory called "ipyrad-workshop".
 Now you can use `ls` again, to look at the contents of your home directory and you should see this new directory now:

 ```
 $ ls